CharliePoole/statiq-site/input/drafts/thomas-john-poole.md

 City of New York and married shortly thereafter.
 I have not been able to find a record the date and place of the wedding.
-Eileen was the proverbial "girl next door" - her parents lived a few houses along the street from the Pooles. or at least down the street.
+Eileen was the proverbial "girl next door" - her parents lived a few houses along the street from the Pooles.
 It's not clear where they lived immediately after the marriage, but it could have been with either family.

 Shortly afterwards, newspaper records show Tom continuing to be very active in the Catholic Debating League, but associated with a different parish.
-In October of 1945 he chairs a debate at Our Lady of Perpetual Help church in South Ozone Park.
-In December,the Holy Name Society at OLPH names him chairman of their debating team.
+In October of 1945 he chaired a debate at Our Lady of Perpetual Help church in South Ozone Park.
+In December,the Holy Name Society at OLPH named him chairman of their debating team.
 One article refers to him as a former member of the Holy Child Jesus team.

-In July of 1946, Thomas is elected Secretary of the Catholic Debating League of the Diocese of Brooklyn.
+In July of 1946, Thomas was elected Secretary of the Catholic Debating League of the Diocese of Brooklyn.
 This was a pretty big deal.
 Today the diocese covers Brooklyn and Queens but before 1957 it included all of Long Island.
 Tom's experience as a stenographer probably made him a natural choice as secretary,